-Lake Bracciano is a beautiful spot approximately 32km from Rome.
+Lake Bracciano is a beautiful spot approximately 32km from Rome in Italy.
 Three Italian villages border the lake on it’s 32km perimeter – Bracciano, Anguillara Sabazia and Trevignano Romano.
 Visiting my Uncle in Manziana we took time out to drive around the lake and visit all three.

 It’s a part of Italy I am grateful to have visited but never would have had I not known someone living there.